BrianYang2013/JHU_AI_Journey/00 - EN.625.250 Multivariable and Complex Analysis/README.md

 This will be the most difficult course for me, due to language, terminology, education system, and lack of the mathematic training in the past 20 years.
 As long as I can conquer this one, I think I should be able to handle all of the rest.
 Never underestimate the top school.

 # About this repo
 I plan to publish my solutions and exercise here.
-It will not include the quiz and exam since they belong to the school.
+It might not worth to finish all of the problem sets, but I will try to resolve as much as possible, and at least scan through all of them.
+This repo will not include the quiz and exam since they belong to the school.

 Plan to reduce the mistakes by:
 * Cross-check with my classmates,